prmam/tuxedo-keyboard/README.md

 ```

 ## color_left
-Set the color of the left Keyboard Side
+Set the color of the left Keyboard Side (entire keyboard for single-color keyboard)

 ## color_center
-Set the color of the left Keyboard Side
+Set the color of the center Keyboard Side

 ## color_right
-Set the color of the left Keyboard Side
+Set the color of the right Keyboard Side

 ## color_extra
 Set the color of the left Keyboard extra region (Only when is a supported keyboard)